Seby Zavala Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective nine K/9, the 10th-best in the league.
+- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in MLB.

-- The Angels have the 15th-ranked team ERA among all MLB pitching staffs (4.07).
+- The Angels' 4.16 team ERA ranks 15th among all MLB pitching staffs.

-- The Angels rank 13th in baseball in home runs allowed (86 total, 1.1 per game).
+- The Angels rank 17th in baseball in home runs surrendered (90 total, 1.1 per game).

-- In his most recent appearance -- out of the bullpen on Sunday, June 18 -- the righty tossed three scoreless innings against the Kansas City Royals while surrendering two hits.
+- The left-hander last pitched on Saturday against the Colorado Rockies, when he tossed five innings, allowing three earned runs while giving up 10 hits.

-- The 26-year-old has a 2.33 ERA and 7.8 strikeouts per nine innings across 16 games this season, while allowing a batting average of .207 to opposing hitters.
+- The 26-year-old has amassed an ERA of 4.16, with 6.8 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.